 As an employer, you’re responsible for paying SUI (remember, if you pay your state unemployment tax in full and on time, you get a whopping 90% tax credit on your FUTA tax bill).

-If you are a new small business owner (congratulations, by the way!), you pay the greater of 1.0% or your industry’s average rate for the first two years.
+If you are a new small business owner (congratulations, by the way!), you pay the greater of 1.0%-1.31% of your industry’s average rate.

 Both employees and employers are required to pay a Workers Compensation Fee.
 The fee for the employer is $2.30 per employee per quarter.
 The fee for employees is $2.00 per quarter.